s-j/hpstr-jekyll-theme/_posts/2018-04-01-logistic-regression.md

     array([-0.09915005,  0.17611527, -0.14162106, -0.03107271, -0.01813942])
 ```

-Now if we take sigmoid of the decision function:
+Now, if we take sigmoid of the decision function:

 ```python
 >>> def sigmoid(X): return 1 / (1 + np.exp(-X))